 Dress up a soft bob with an equally soft hair color.
 We love the light mahogany hint and gorgeous layers happening here.
 (And find our best hairsprays for touchable hair, here.)

-With curls this perfect, you can pretty much pull off anything.
-But we're obsessed with the slight mahogany tint here—bold enough to add major dimension, but subtle enough to blend right in with your natural hair color.
+With natural curls this beautiful, you can pretty much pull off anything.
+We're obsessed with the slight mahogany tint here—it's bold enough to add major dimension, but subtle enough to blend right in with your natural hair color.

 If you're already relatively low-maintenance with your hair—AKA, you towel-dry and run out the door—an easy-to-care-for mahogany color will add some excitement while fitting into your routine (or lack thereof).